 Set up bird feeders

-You could go and find nature, or you can bring nature to you.
+You could go and find nature on World Migratory Bird Day, or you can bring nature to you.
 Putting feeders outside your house will attract all kinds of local birds looking for something to nosh.
 You can put out as many different kinds of food as you like—even sugar water for hummingbirds!
 Just make sure the local squirrels and cats don’t come along to spoil the fun.

 Why We Love World Migratory Bird Day